JuBiotech/estim8/paper/paper.md

 ---

 # Summary
 Modeling and simulation are essential tools for understanding the complex nature of biological systems and exploiting the information contained in experimental data.
 Since often model parameters cannot be measured directly, parameter estimation is crucial for creating predictive models that accurately represent the underlying biological processes.
 We present $\texttt{estim8}$, a Python package for FMI-compliant ODE and DAE (bio)process modeling and parameter estimation.
-It offers convenient handling of multiple experimental replictes coupled with highly scalable solutions using federated simulation operations.
+It offers convenient handling of multiple experimental replicates coupled with highly scalable solutions using federated simulation operations.
 The source code is available on [GitHub](https://github.com/JuBiotech/estim8).
 The package is unit-tested on Windows and Linux.
 A thorough documentation is available under [https://estim8.readthedocs.io](https://estim8.readthedocs.io) including various example notebooks.

 # Statement of Need
 Mathematical modeling has become a pivotal tool in biotechnological research [@RN29] and industrial bioprocess development [@RN27; @RN28] by parametrizing the information gained from experimental data and creating digital twins.
 While ordinary differential equations (ODEs) are commonly used to describe continuous biological systems, many biotechnological applications require differential algebraic equation (DAE) systems to handle discontinuities, discrete events, physical constraints, and embedded optimization criteria [@RN26].